 Feng Jiao, University of Delaware

-In the first year of study, we investigated copper oxide based catalysts as good candidates for photocatalytic CO2 reduction, because copper is cheap, abundant, and its oxides are active under visible light.
-In this report, we will present our initial results on fabrication and structural characterization of copper oxide nanoclusters.
-Some preliminary results for CO2photoreduction will also be discussed.
+In the second year of study, we investigated silver and copper based catalysts as potential candidates for photocatalytic CO2 reduction.
+In this report, we present our recent results on fabrication and structural characterization of nanoporous silver and copper catalysts.
+Some preliminary results for CO2 reduction are discussed.